LucaMartinoia/LucaMartinoia.github.io/_pages/about.md

 <p><div style="text-align: justify">
 Hi, my name is Luca!
-I am a Postdoctoral researcher in Theoretical Physics at the <a href='https://www.unige.it/it'>University of Genoa</a>, <a href='https://www.difi.unige.it/it'>Department of Physics</a>.
+I earned my Ph.D. from the University of Genova and now I am a Postdoctoral researcher in Theoretical Physics at the University of Padova, <a href='https://www.dfa.unipd.it/'>Department of Physics "Galileo Galilei"</a>, in the <a href='https://www.liphlab.com/'>Collaborative Laboratory of Interdisciplinary Physics (LIPh Lab)</a>.
 I am also associate researcher at the <a href='https://www.ge.infn.it/wordpress/'>INFN</a> under the Statistical Field Theory program.
-I earned my Ph.D. from the University of Genoa, and soon I will move to the University of Padua to work on the stastistical physics of complex systems.
 </div></p>

 <p><div style="text-align: justify">
 My main research interest is the theory of <em>Hydrodynamics</em>, with a focus on applications to the phenomenology of strongly-coupled condensed matter systems, to the fluid/gravity duality in Holography, and more recently to soft and active matter.
+More recently, I started working on theoretical neuroscience.
 </div></p>

 <p><div style="text-align: justify">